Pscale 360 - Help File

 This information is needed if one is NOT sending a quality String Rubbing to the String Maker.
 On Desktop systems, one can "hover" for explanations but a brief explanation follows:

-BPHP1 Speaking Bridge Pin to back of Hitchpin in mm. for UniChords, Left String of Bichords, Left String of TriChords.
+BPHP1 Speaking Bridge Pin to Hitchpin in mm. for UniChords, Left String of Bichords, Left String of TriChords.
 Ref point: Standing at keyboard looking at strings.

-BPHP2 Speaking Bridge Pin to back of Hitchpin in mm.
+BPHP2 Speaking Bridge Pin to Hitchpin in mm.
 Right String of Bichords, Center String of TriChords.
 Ref point: Standing at keyboard looking at strings.

-BPHP3 Speaking Bridge Pin to back of Hitchpin in mm.
+BPHP3 Speaking Bridge Pin to Hitchpin in mm.
 Right String of TriChords.
 Ref point : Standing at keyboard looking at strings.

 LSPLM Longer Speaking Length in mm. for straight bridges with un-notched Bichords.